mlundine/Shoreline_Extraction_GAN/README.md

 Look in shoreline_images/ for a good example, and then find the corresponding shapefile in shapefiles/ Copy this file and put it in its own folder.

 Select an alongshore spacing between transects, and a cross-shore length.
+The cross-shore length should be long enough to intersect all extracted shorelines at each transect.

 Hit Select Reference Shoreline Shapefile, and point it to your reference shoreline.
 It will save the transects output to the same directory of the reference shoreline.